 Why should you consider standing for election?

-This is a real chance for a regulatory professional to influence the work of their professional body and to offer their time and talents to promoting TOPRA and the profession.
+Being elected to the TOPRA Board presents a real chance for regulatory affairs professionals to influence the work of their professional body and to offer their time and talents to promoting TOPRA and the profession.

 Members of the Board liaise with leading figures in the regulatory affairs world and have opportunities to attend conferences and meetings that help develop their personal regulatory intelligence and networks.